isomerpages/sciencecentre-emag/_stories/Culture/Exploring Geometry with Peranakan Tiles.md

 third_nav_title: Culture
 image: /images/peranakan_tiles_isomer_featured_image.png
 ---
 <h4>Floored by the beauty of Peranakan tiles?
+We uncover a mosaic of mathematics by examining these decorative works.
 Learn more about the geometry that makes these heritage patterns so on point.
 Includes a colouring sheet for the young at heart!</h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/peranakan_tiles_isomer_featured_image.png">
 </div>